-The risk assessment will consider:
+The risk assessment will consider;

-- The victim, especially their protection and support. - The alleged perpetrator, their support needs and any discipline action. - All other children at the school. - The victim and the alleged perpetrator sharing classes and space at school. - The risk assessment will be recorded and kept under review.
+- The victim, especially their protection and support. - The alleged perpetrator, their support needs and any sanctions. - All other children at the setting. - The victim and the alleged perpetrator sharing classes and space at setting. - The risk assessment will be recorded and kept under review.

-Where there has been other professional intervention and/or other specialist risk assessments, these professional assessments will be used to inform the school's approach to supporting and protecting children.
+Where there has been other professional intervention and/or other specialist risk assessments, these professional assessments will be used to inform the setting's approach to supporting and protecting children.